nanoant/WebFrameworkBenchmark/README.md

 ### Conclusions

+As expected *Java* solutions outperform any other.

-Seems that *Nim* is going to offer fastest web framework solution, due its amazing compile-time term rewriting capabilities and mixed GC and normal stack allocation.
+*Nim* however comes in 2nd place - showing its great potential as an ultimate web framework solution, due its amazing compile-time term rewriting capabilities and mixed GC and normal stack allocation.

 It has to be also emphasized that current *Nim* implementation is single-threaded, while *Java* solutions are multi-threaded.

+It has to be also observed that different frameworks generated different amount of data due different HTTP headers being used.
+Tuning headers could possibly change the performance numbers slightly.

 ### License